Pan-Seared Venison Medallions

 - Place both tenderloins in a gallon-sized zippered bag.

 - Use an instant thermometer to check for desired doneness.
+Allow the meat to rest for several minutes before serving.

 This was fantastic.
 I did add onions and garlic